lainefox/Copy-install-command-for-AUR-helper/README.md

 - pikaur
 - trizen
 - yay
-and any other you would like by just adding it to the array...

 ### Important info
 - I haven't tested it on other script managers other than **Greasemonkey**